F5Networks/f5-ci-docs/docs/marathon/asp-install-marathon.rst

 .. include:: /_static/reuse/asp-initial-setup.rst

-#. `Set up Marathon to use a private Docker registry <https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html>`_.
+#. `Set up Marathon to use a private Docker registry <https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html>`_ so you can pull the ASP image from Docker Store.

    .. seealso::